oof-gg/oof-game-example/README.md

 - [ ] Send and receive data from the SDK
 - [ ] Run the game

+## Requirements
+- Take in the canvas element
+- Initialize with `main` function with the canvas element, and the game configuration.
+As an example: `main(canvas: HTMLCanvasElement, config: GameConfig): void`

 ## Game Configuration
 The game configuration is defined in the `config.json` file.
 This file contains the following properties:
 - `width`: The width of the game canvas